Projects & Progress We Fund

 TAK580 Clinical Trial

 Low-grade gliomas are difficult to surgically remove or treat with drugs, but the Pacific Pediatric Neuro-Oncology Consortium Grant/Dana-Farber Cancer Institute identified a promising new drug that could help.
 With a $300,000 commitment from Team Jack, researchers could start testing TAK-580, which shows an ability to attack low-grade gliomas in several ways.
-Most recently, TAK580 (now called Day101) has been acquired by DayOne Biopharmaceuticals who is working to bring this new therapy to market worldwide so it can start helping kids with brain cancer immediately.
+Most recently, TAK580 (now called tovorafenib (Day101)) has been acquired by DayOne Biopharmaceuticals who is working to bring this new therapy to market worldwide so it can start helping kids with brain cancer immediately.
 Read more about this exciting update here.
+Firefly-1 and Firelight-1 are two current studies involving tovorafenib.

 University of Nebraska Medical Center Childhood Brain Tumor Program